 What initiatives have you overseen to date in your time with your organization?
 What’s on the horizon?

 When I first joined Hooters, we were just implementing our online ordering venture.
-Last year, we focused on online ordering, which took up the last half of my year.
+We focused on online ordering, which took up the last half of that year.